edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 doesn’t guarantee good design; some classes naturally require more dependencies due to their role in the system, and a certain level of coupling is often necessary in complex applications.

+## Lines of Code

+Lines of Code (LOC) and Lines of Executable Code (LEC) are internal code quality metrics that measure the size of a codebase by counting the number of lines in a program.
+LOC counts all lines, including comments, blank lines, and non-executable statements, while LEC specifically measures lines that can be executed, excluding comments and formatting.

+As a metric, LOC provides a basic understanding of a project's scale and can indicate potential maintenance needs — larger codebases often require more effort to manage.
+However, LOC lacks nuance and can be misleading: a high LOC count doesn’t necessarily mean high functionality, nor does a low count ensure simplicity.
+LOC also doesn’t account for code quality; for instance, well-designed, modular code may have fewer lines than complex or redundant code that accomplishes the same task.

+LEC offers a slightly refined view by focusing on actual logic in the code, potentially providing more insight into the code’s functional complexity.
+LEC can be helpful for understanding testing needs, as it reflects the count of lines that must be covered by tests.
+However, LEC still has limitations — it doesn’t reveal code complexity, readability, or maintainability and can incentivise developers to write less code without regard to clarity or best practices.

+Overall, while LOC and LEC can provide high-level indicators of project scope, they should be used in conjunction with more comprehensive metrics, such as cyclomatic complexity or maintainability index, to accurately assess code quality.
+Relying solely on LOC or LEC may lead to inaccurate conclusions about the quality and manageability of a codebase.
+For example, LOC includes blank lines and comments and is therefore highly dependent on coding style and standards.
+LEC on the other hand is just an indication of the size of the application.
+It could be argued that applying the Clean Code approach of maximum extraction would tend to increase the overall number of executable lines of code but would at the same time improve maintainability and reduce cyclomatic complexity.
+In this instance it is worth bearing in mind this quote attributed to Bill Gates:

+<blockquote class="pretty"><span>
+Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
+</span></blockquote>

 ## Qualitative metrics

 While quantitative metrics can be calculated through static code analysis, quantitative metrics require